-The Environment Agency of Iceland (Umhverfisstofnun) manages 108 protected areas (out of 110) and hosts volunteers from all over the world and works closely with a several international organisations.
+The Environment Agency of Iceland (Umhverfisstofnun) manages 112 protected areas (out of 115) and hosts volunteers from all over the world and works closely with several international organisations.

 It all began 35 years ago in Jökulsárgljúfur, Vatnajökull National Park, with a team of 15 volunteers from the British organization BTCV.
-Today, after more than 3 decades of hard volunteer work, if you visit Iceland's national parks and nature reserves, most of the time you will walk on trails built and maintained by our ICV volunteers.
+Today, after more than 3 decades of hard volunteer work, if you visit Iceland's national parks and nature reserves, most of the time you will walk on natural trails built and maintained by our ICV volunteers, on traks way marked by our volunteers and you can enjoy restored landscapes damaged by human impacts.

 Our volunteers live and work in some of the most beautiful parts of Iceland throughout the summer.
 They gain experience of a wide range of practical conservation while working closely with local staff and other international volunteers.
 Though our work is focused on the improvement, delimitation and maintenance of hiking trails, volunteers are involved in all aspects of practical conservation management in nature protection areas including wilderness and heritage management projects.